 “When I lost to Superbon in my debut last year, I think it was probably because I was slower and Superbon was bigger,” he says.

-The man known as “Turbine” is best known for his pressure-fighting style, his tight boxing combinations, and for punctuating those punching combos with smashing low kicks.
+“Turbine” is best known for his pressure-fighting style, his tight boxing combinations, and for punctuating those punching combos with smashing low kicks.

 “Tayfun and I have never met before, but if you let me analyze him from watching his fight videos, I see him as a strong, hard hitter who can sting you all the time.
 And his roundhouse kick is quite dangerous,” Sitthichai says.